apache/couchdb-documentation/src/cluster/purging.rst

 Config Settings
 ====================================
-These settings ca be updated in the default.ini or local.ini:
+These settings can be updated in the default.ini or local.ini:

 .. code-block:: text